Wine Tasting Etiquette

 Dress comfortably and sophisticated.
 Although a few winery workers may be in blue jeans, you may feel out of place in them.
 And leave your favorite sports team shirt at home.
 Show respect for your winery tour hosts by wearing casually elegant clothes.
 Khakis are right at home here, along with a sweater, button-down or polo shirt.

 Wear comfortable shoes, too.
 Depending on your tour, you may be walking into the vineyards, strolling through gardens, climbing stairs and walking across wet cave floors, stepping over hoses.
+High heels and flip-flops are not recommended.

 Even in summer, those wine caves can be downright chilly.
 You may be glad you brought a jacket or sweater.